Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 Even if you can get the same results, which I doubt, stopping every 5 minutes to read up on core competencies of your job is going to be way slower than the person who is good enoug

-Someone who 'graduated' from a 'coding academy' butt-hurt about not being able to land a job at Google; and something something: Diversity.

-Interviews need training, too (Score:2)
+Interviews need training, too (Score:5, Interesting)

 What I've always found funny about this interview process is that the assumption is always that the interviewer knows the correct answer(s) to the question.
 It's painful when they don't.

 Years ago I interviewed at Google and was asked a question about bit counting (some variation on "given a bit vector, wat's the fastest way to count the number of 1s?").
 I quickly answered, "well, if your processor has a population count instruction, stream your vector through that and accumulate the result in a register".
-H
+Having just evaluated bit counting methods as part of my Ph.D. dissertation, I knew this was the fastest way to do it, assuming the instruction was available (it's not on x86, but is on Power/VMX and most DSPs support it as well).

+After I got a blank stare back from the interviewee, I said, "Oh, you were looking for the lookup table answer".
+We could have left it at that, but he went on to explain using some very convoluted logic how the lookup table would actually be faster than using a dedicated instruction and that my answer was clearly wrong.
+I mentioned a little bit about the number of cycles required for each approach, but he had none of it.
+In his mind, I had the wrong answer, even though my second answer was what he was looking for.

+It was at that moment that I realized Google was not going to be a good place to work.

 I find it hard to take anyone who thinks these coding tests really test for anything.

-Other things to interview for (Score:2)
+Other things to interview for (Score:5, Insightful)

 Technical expertise is only one part of the whole picture.
 But it may be the part people thrust into the interviewer chair are most familiar with.
 Sometimes the interviews feel like a final exam and I wonder if they interviewer had final exams pretty recently.